 A long time collaborator, advisor and friend.

 Daniel Rafferty was a Ph.D. scientist with over 14 years of experience in parenteral and intranasal liquid protein formulation.
 Daniel translated his postdoctoral experience in drug delivery systems for HIV prophylaxis into industry at Pfizer, Sanofi-Pasteur and MedImmune.
 He had experience in the research and development of vaccine adjutants delivering CMC development/IND submissions to regulatory authorities.

 Daniel joined Stanford’s SPARK medical research translation program as a product development and IP mentor.
 His work included working with research groups to select candidate molecules for commercialization and determine their IP freedom to operate.

 As a Business Development Manager at two southern state universities in the technology transfer office, Daniel employed his previous experience at the office as well as engaging in marketing to venture capital, start-up formation and founder mentoring.

 Daniel received an NIAID Challenge Grant for Pandemic Influenza Research and has served as a European Commission Research Directorate and EUREKA Eurostars Grant Proposal Evaluator since 2003.

-Daniel is also a registered Patent Agent and enjoys working on IP development and forward planning with clients.
-He holds degrees from Queen’s University Belfast and University College Dublin, gaining a Ph.D. in Immunochemistry from Dublin.
+Daniel was also a registered Patent Agent and enjoys working on IP development and forward planning with clients.
+He held degrees from Queen’s University Belfast and University College Dublin, gaining a Ph.D. in Immunochemistry from Dublin.